atom/flight-manual.atom.io/content/behind-atom/sections/configuration-api.md

 atom.config.set("core.showInvisibles", true)
 ```

 If you're exposing package configuration via specific key paths, you'll want to associate them with a schema in your package's main module.
-Read more about schemas in the https://atom.io/docs/api/latest/Config[config API docs].
+Read more about schemas in the [config API docs](https://atom.io/docs/api/latest/Config).